Why Boards Do Strategic Planning

-There are several elements to the role of the Board in strategic planning.
-Although some Boards believe their role is to author the strategic plan, this is false.
+Although Boards often believe their role is to author the strategic plan, this is false.
 The management team in most organizations has more time, insight and resources available to create the plan.
-Then, they can bring it to the Board as a recommendation.
+Then, they bring it to the Board as a recommendation.

 Once written, it is the Board’s role to validate the strategic plan recommendation.
 Validation is due diligence – verifying inputs, data, assumptions, conclusions and direction.
 In some cases, the Board will bring in their own experts (consultants) to verify (or reject) key elements of the plan.
 Once the plan has been validated, the Board’s role is to approve it and direct management to undertake execution.

 If the Board cannot fully validate the plan (it does not accept the recommendation), then the plan goes back for additional work.